bogdangavril/BHMLAI-Capstone/README.md

 ![visual dtr](/images/cs_feat_svc.png)

-2. Even if the labels in this dataset are reasonable balanced, the models can classify with reasonable accuracy.
+2. The labels in this dataset are reasonable balanced and the models can classify with reasonable accuracy.
 3. The dataset does not have too many entries which limits the training of the models.
 Also, the determination of the complexity as captured in the dataset was definitely biased, being based on estimation made by engineers or managers, based on subjective factors.
 4. The dataset and the models cannot capture the unexpected factors which affect the difficulty of a design along the way.
 A design can start as low complexity based on the initial and change at some point to a highly complex one, in which case the user may update the label, even if the features say otherwise, thus biasing the data.
 The data I am using fails to capture these variations.
 Nevertheless, the classification model can be used as an indicator or an estimation, useful for the business purpose of assigning resources.
 6. Here are other useful findings related to the features that can be used as a general guide for project managers: